Skip to content

 Feature CMD ["/bin/sbsh"] CMD ["/bin/sbsh", "terminal"]

-Supervisor Launched and attached Not running initially; launched when you attach
+Client Launched and attached Not running initially; launched when you attach

 Use case Interactive development Background services